- What Is It?

 - Some risk factors for amebiasis include consuming contaminated food or water, association with food handlers whose hands are contaminated, contact with contaminated medical devices such as colonic irrigation devices, and being pregnant.

 - Amebiasis is contagious and may stay contagious for weeks to many years if untreated.

 - Only about 10%-20% of infected individuals show symptoms and signs.
 The symptoms and signs include

-- Amebiasis is diagnosed from your medical and travel history and from testing stool samples for the presence of E. histolytica cysts; other tests may also be included such as liver function tests.
+- Amebiasis is diagnosed from your medical and travel history and testing stool samples for the presence of E. histolytica cysts; other tests may also be included such as liver function tests.

 - Some asymptomatic infections are not treated; others may be treated with medications that work to eliminate the parasite from inside the intestines or other areas of the body.

 - Surgical treatment infrequently may be required to remove large abscesses or if certain other complications such as gastrointestinal bleeding, perforation of the intestinal tract, or toxic megacolon occur.

 - It is possible to prevent amebiasis by avoiding contaminated food and/or water, good sanitation techniques, and avoidance of contaminated food handlers and other carriers of the parasite.
 There is a vaccine available for animals, and researchers are working on a vaccine for humans.

 - The prognosis for most patients infected with amebiasis is good, however, if complications develop, the prognosis begins to drop.

 Amebiasis is a parasitic disease (also known as amebic dysentery or amoebic dysentery and/or amoebiasis) caused by infection with Entamoeba histolytica or another amoeba (for example, E. dispar).